Designorate

 Figure 2.
 Failure Modes and Effects Analysis severity scale (Source: Siemens)

 Add the potential cause or causes for the failure.
-For example, the design of the seat belt lock, the functionality of the lock and how easy to open it when the user intends to do that.
+For example, the design of the seat belt lock, the functionality of the lock and how easy it is to open it when the user intends to do that.

 2) FMEA Probability of Occurrence